thejcode24/Epicodus-JS-Basics-Calculator/README.md

 ## Description

 This application is a demonstration of creating and using basic functions to create a very basic calculator and learning about the separation of the user-interface logic("front-end") and the business logic("backend").

+Also, in order to practice basic HTML, CSS3, JavaScript, and JQuery, I created a browser-based GUI for a very basic calculator that uses
+CSS3 properties such as border-radius, transform, and box-shadow to make a more modern feel to the UI.
+Also, a sprinkle of regular expressions is used to substitute the 'x' sign for multiplication and the '÷' sign for division when computing the values using
+JavaScript functions.

 ## Technologies Used

-HTML, CSS3, JavaScript, jQuery
+HTML, CSS3, JavaScript, jQuery, with a sprinkle of regular expressions

 ### Legal